out-of-the-box-developer/spring-modulith-sample/README.md

 ## Sample Spring Modulith

-This project uses Spring Modulith in a little way with 2 domains (stock and product) and a module that aggregate both modules.
+This project uses Spring Modulith in a little way with 2 domains (stock and product) and uses events to communicate between them.

 ```